mattermost/docs/source/cloud/cloud-user-management/cloud-groups.rst

 2. Under **Channel Management**, enable **Sync Group Members**.
 Please ensure the channel is set to ``private``.
 3. Add one or more groups to the channel.
 If there are groups already associated to default users into the channel, they will already be present.
 4. Review the notice in the footer of the screen for any users that are not part of groups who will be removed from the channel on the next synchronization.
-5. Click save.
+5. Select **Save**.
 Members will be updated on the next scheduled AD/LDAP synchronization.

 Assigning Roles to Group Members